 'Red is more and more popular lately and is a very stimulating shade.
 In this palette, it also represents the moment during exercising when you are at the top of your game,' according to trend forecasters, TrendBook.

-This color was inspired by the already evident success of orange and bright red.
-It is the extroverted color for the season, and when paired with grey – the color of sustainability, it represents the full cycle of a routine.
-'This color is the quiet one and represents the end of the journey, the warming down after an exercise.'
+This living room color scheme was inspired by the already evident success of orange and bright red.
+It is the extroverted color for the season, and when paired with gray – the color of sustainability – it represents the full cycle of a routine.
+'This color is the quiet one and represents the end of the journey, the warming down after an exercise,' say TrendBook.

 3. Pick punchy pastels for a family room